Creative Writing, Master of Arts

 Concentration in Poetry

 The Concentration in Poetry brings students into the ongoing conversation of poetics, introducing them to the ideas, questions, approaches, and techniques that have been the concerns of poets across time and cultures.
 The Poetry curriculum includes workshop-style courses focused on developing voice and expanding range, as well as courses on contemporary authors, poetic craft and technique, special topics in poetry, and professional development.
-As the culmination of their work, M.A. students complete a capstone project and present it at their final Summer Residency.
+As the culmination of their work, M.A. students complete a capstone project and present it at their final summer residency.

 The M.A.
 Concentration in Poetry requires the following 30 credits: